You're working from home and a client urgently needs a document, but your computer at the office has shut down and you can't remote into your files.

 - Store files on your laptop, tablet or home computer

 - Store or transfer files on a USB stick

 - Transfer confidential files via a third-party application without understanding the risks

-Ensure your connections are secure
+2. Ensure your connections are secure

 Cellular data can be expensive or unreliable, so many lawyers opt to use public WiFi in locations such as coffee shops, airports and on public transportation.
 Unfortunately public WiFi is not secure, and it's especially risky if your firm doesn't require a password to get into its network - it's practically an open door for hackers.

 - Connect to public WiFi when working with sensitive files (including your email)